chuncaohenli/SEED2/README.md

 SEED2 is designed to solve this problem.
 And the differences are given below.

 1. SEED2 needs to specify mismatch and shift for 2 times, compared with SEED
+2. SEED2 offers more sensitivity tuning options for users
-2. SEED2 gets more even cluster results while it cost more time than SEED
+3. SEED2 gets more even cluster results while it cost more time than SEED

 <a name="How to use SEED2?"/>
 ##How to use SEED2?